 Develop global career skills and expand intercultural learning: Consider an international student exchange, an internship with Projects Abroad.

 Staying local?
-Check out out a spring or summer Community Engaged-Learning experience.
+Check out a spring or summer Community Engaged-Learning experience.
 Consider learning a new language and culture through the Language Partner Volunteer Program.

 Year 3 - 90 credit hours